 There is one thing I must complain about.

 As you can see in this photo above there are clearly plenty of seats empty.
 Sure the game wasn’t sold out.
 There were again like 4K of fans.
 What’s so upsetting is that the same happened in the Finland game as well.

 AND you could not buy those tickets either.

 Basically what happened is those big corporations bought up tickets in bulks and organized competitions to increase their sales through IIHF and gift the free tickets to some lucky guys.
 Well, guess how many lucky winners there were.

-This includes not only Slovakian brands, but I’m also sure many countries bought of their share and that’s just ridiculous.
+This includes not only Slovakian brands, but I’m also sure many countries bought their share and that’s just ridiculous.
 You have whole sectors empty and there are people who couldn’t get any tickets left.
 I didn’t get to sit with my family in one row but the whole sector in front of my seat was empty.

 I understand the marketing purposes as well but all in moderation for crying out loud.

 This should be more regulated.
 Normal people can’t buy more than 4 tickets at once, and you couldn’t leave an empty set in between you and someone else cuz the page would not let you proceed to check out.
 But the organization let the corporations buy in bulk and now they look incompetent as the game is half empty.